 Let’s talk about the 2016 Presidential Election – everyone’s favorite topic of conversation.
-My Mom told me it’s always a great idea to bring up politics at work, so I’m going to follow her advice and call your attention to this recent article in Bloomberg.
-The article contrasts the digital marketing campaigns run by the Trump Campaign versus the Clinton Campaign, and what you’ll notice immediately is both campaigns ran a truly staggering number of ads.
+My Mom told me it’s always a great idea to bring up politics at work, so I’m going to follow her advice and call your attention to this Bloomberg article contrasting the digital marketing campaigns run by the Trump campaign and the Clinton campaign.
+While the campaigns diverged in numerous ways, both campaigns ran a truly staggering number of ads.

 The Trump campaign ran nearly 6 million ads on Facebook.
-The Clinton campaign ran a comparatively paltry 60,000 ads.
+The Clinton campaign ran a comparatively paltry 60,000 ads (though still a huge number by most counts).
 The Trump campaign believes it did much a better job using the Facebook platform, and apparently the folks over at Facebook agree with their assessment.

 The key takeaway for us was this: ad quantity matters.
-We’ve seen this play out in our clients’ campaigns hundreds of times: the more ads you have, the more creative tests you can run, the more optimization you can make, and the better performance you can drive.
+We’ve seen this play out in our clients’ campaigns hundreds of times.
+The more ads you run, the more creative tests you can run, the more optimizations you can make, and the better performance you can drive.

-Unfortunately, our B2B clients here at LinkedIn are not running 6 million ads, or 60,000 ads, or even 1,000 ads for matter.
+However, our B2B clients at LinkedIn are not running 6 million ads, or 60,000 ads, or even 1,000 ads for matter.
 In fact, in our experience, most of our clients struggle to even get one single ad live.
-And we consider it a massive victory when we’re able to persuade our clients to run four ad variations, the minimum number necessary to ensure the campaign delivers.
+We consider it a massive victory when we’re able to persuade our clients to run four ad variations, the minimum number necessary to ensure the campaign delivers.

 Let’s say that you want to build an eBook on “Cloud Computing Trends.”
-The book will be broken up into chapters, each of which will explore a different trend, and in each chapter, there will be a series of interviews with experts paired with bits of data to back up their claims.
+The book will be broken up into chapters, each of which will explore a different trend and feature interviews with experts paired with bits of data to back up their claims.

 But here’s the thing: you see a description and two corresponding quotes.
-But that’s not what the robot sees.
-The robot sees a big block of text, and two rectangular assets.
+However, the robot sees a big block of text, and two rectangular assets.
 In other words, the robot sees a repeatable template – it sees the world in wireframes.

 Now watch what happens when you pair machine-readable design formats with actual machines.
 Let us introduce you to a friend of ours named Stanley, who we met a few months ago.
 Stanley is a terrific guy, extremely hard working, and his rates can’t be beat.

 Stanley is a robot.
-And when we fed Stanley our imaginary “Cloud Computing Trends Report,” do you want to know what he gave us in exchange?
-He gave us about 15,000 ads, automatically scraped from the report, and he did it in about 10 seconds, at a cost of $0 dollars.
+And when we fed Stanley our imaginary “Cloud Computing Trends Report,” in exchange he gave us about 15,000 ads, automatically scraped from the report.
+And he did it in about 10 seconds, at a cost of $0 dollars.
 That’s how we got from 0 ads to 15,000 ads without lifting a finger.
-And with that kind of ad quantity, we can run a huge number of creative tests and massively increase our ad performance.
+With that kind of ad quantity, we can run a huge number of creative tests and massively increase our ad performance.